 • Supporting WildCare Education staff and volunteers with other functions and projects as assigned.

 To be considered for an interview, applicants must meet ALL of the minimum qualifications listed below.
 The ideal candidate is someone who loves nature, enjoys teaching, has a rapport with children, and is flexible and organized.

 Hiring is contingent upon receipt of a DMV driving record and a FBI/California Department of Justice background check.
 The Education Specialist will drive the Nature Van (cargo van) on a regular basis to deliver off site programs.
-Shift times vary day-to-day, beginning as early as 7AM and ending as late as 5PM, with occasional evening/weekend/holiday work required.
+Shift times vary day-to-day, beginning as early as 7AM with occasional evening/weekend/holiday work required.

-This is a full time hourly non-exempt position, which includes medical/dental/vision benefits, vacation, sick and holiday pay.
-Compensation depends on experience.
+This is a part time hourly non-exempt position, which includes pro-rated vacation, sick and holiday pay.
+Compensation depending on experience.